 - The UE is in Automatic SNPN selection mode.

+- The UE is provisioned with a “list of subscriber data” to allow access to SNPN identified by NR Cell 3.

 - The UE is provisioned default UE credentials and is pre-configured with onboarding SNPN selection information to allow access to SNPN identified by NR Cell 1.

-- The UE is provisioned with a “list of subscriber data” to allow access to SNPN identified by NR Cell 3.

 Preamble: